Walsh article from 1924 |

 Latham, Francis.
 Travels in the Republic of Texas, 1842.

 [1] An incident in Oklahoma in which reservations Indians of various tribes -- Shawnee, Delaware, Kickapoo, Caddo, Comanche, and Kiowa -- attacked the Tonkawa on their reservation killing by some estimates nearly half the Tonkawa tribe.
-See TxDOT Tribal Histories report developed in conjunction with tribes. https://www.txdot.gov/business/resources/environmental/compliance-toolkits/historic-resources/tribal-histories.html
+See TxDOT Tribal Histories report developed in conjunction with tribe. https://www.txdot.gov/business/resources/environmental/compliance-toolkits/historic-resources/tribal-histories.html